Trading Battery Kills (April 2026)

 The Observatory’s 8-step validation framework is designed to surface these failure modes before publication, not after.
 The devil’s advocate pass (Dimension 6) and the surrogate significance test (Dimension 4) between them account for four of the five kills above.

 One thing this list cannot show: how we would have reported a case where the test returned a weak positive and we chose to proceed anyway.
-The kill list documents the clear failures.
-The harder editorial judgement - what to do with a r = 0.18, p = 0.03, surrogate-passing but small-effect signal - is not captured here.
-That is where the effect size weighting and consilience upgrade requirements do most of their work, and where the remaining epistemic risk lives.
+The kill list documents the clear failures, not the marginal calls — as the preamble at the top of this page notes, that is where the remaining epistemic risk lives.

 The confirmed signals survived this process.
 The killed signals did not.
 Both facts matter.